-While several successful water conservation campaigns exist in Texas at a local or utility level, and TWDB's Water IQ program provides important educational resources, a statewide water awareness campaign has not yet been developed, implemented and funded.
+While several successful water conservation campaigns exist in Texas at a local or utility level, and TWDB's Water IQ program provides important educational resources, a statewide water conservation public awareness campaign that was envisioned by the passage of SB 3 and HB 4 in 2007 (80th Texas Legislature) has neither been funded nor developed and implemented awareness campaign has not yet been developed, implemented and funded.

 In a recent initiative by Texas Water Foundation, the need for a statewide water awareness campaign has been further discussed.
-Through philanthropic funding, statewide polling was conducted to determine the efficacy of a statewide campaign that engages and compliments local efforts.
+Through philanthropic funding, statewide polling was conducted to determine the efficacy of a statewide campaign that engages and compliements local efforts.
 Statewide surveys conducted in January 2020 confirm that a statewide campaign is successful when it combines a sense of pride with action, and that respondents are more likely to react to messages that impact them on an individual, or local basis.
 Texas Water Foundation's initiative has developed into a prototype statewide water awareness campaign that will be piloting in local test markets in 2020.

 Recognizing the importance that water conservation will play in Texas' future, and need to engage the public to achieve successful water conservation, the council supports the development and implementation of a statewide water awareness campaign.
-The development of a campaign would be a continuation of the efforts initiated by the statewide water conservation public awareness program that was created by the Texas Legislature in 2007 with the passage of Senate Bill 3 and House Bill 4.
+Funding Tthe development of a statewide campaign would mark a significant contribution and complement to local efforts that were inspired by the potential for a statewide water conservation public awareness program called for be a continuation of the efforts initiated by the statewide water conservation public awareness program that was created by the Texas Legislature in 2007 with the passage of Senate Bill 3 and House Bill 4.